Mike Gillislee Explains What He Brings To Patriots’ Loaded Backfield

 That didn’t exactly go well, as Jackson averaged 2 yards per carry, and the Patriots lost 20-18 to the Denver Broncos in the AFC Championship Game.

 The Patriots’ backfield is stacked this season with Mike Gillislee, James White, Rex Burkhead, Dion Lewis, Brandon Bolden, D.J.
 Foster and undrafted free agent LeShun Daniels all on the 90-man roster.

-Each player has their specialty.
+Each player has his specialty.
 Gillislee is the big back, White is the third-down pass catcher, Burkhead is the do-everything back with the power to run between the tackles, Lewis is the do-everything back with the agility to make defenders miss, Bolden is the special-teams guy, Foster is the fastest of the bunch and Daniels is, well, the rookie.

 Gillislee talked to the New England media Tuesday for the first time since being signed last week and explained what he brings to the running back stable.